MiahDrao97/iter_z/README.md

 ### Fold
 Fold the iteration into a single value of a given type.
-Pass in an accumulator that is passed in every call of `mut`.

 Parameters:
 - `self`: method receiver (non-const pointer)